centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ## **O**

+**On delivery (stock)**
+This field will be populated with data if said product is on a delivery created from a supplier order, which are not yet accepted.

 **Order**
 _B2B/B2C_
 A document containing information about the customer or account (name, shipping address, etc.) and a list of ordered items.
 Selection becomes an order when you do a checkout